wwt/testing-file-io-junit/README.md

 }
 ```

+We want to make sure our implementation works, and provide examples of how the class should be used.
+Seems like good
-### Let's write some tests!
+case for writing some tests!

-To start driving out our desired functionality, we'll write a failing test.
-First, we'll need an instance of
+### Test Time

-the class under test.
+First we'll create `TextFileTransformerTest`, and configure an instance of the class under test.
+To verify the

-We have a few options for the line transformation function; to keep things simple, we can use
-a method reference to fulfill the required `Function<String, String>`.
-Making the input uppercase will be sufficient to
-verify the transformation is applied.
+transformation is applied, we can just uppercase the input.
+That should be straightforward to test.

 ```java
 package com.wwt.testing.files;